wesleycamargo/azure-docs.pt-br/includes/cache-deploy-parameters.md

       ],
       "defaultValue": "Basic",
       "metadata": {
-        "description": "The pricing tier of the new Azure Redis Cache."
+        "description": "The pricing tier of the new Azure Cache for Redis."
       }
     },